 Further information on radon in schools can be found in the EPA Radon Publication Radon Measurement in Schools.

-Virginia no longer has a state radon program.
-You can call one of the following EPA numbers:
+You can also call one of the following EPA numbers:

 Safe Drinking Water Hotline:1-800-426-4791

 Testing for radon is simple and inexpensive.

 There are many 'do-it-yourself' kits you can buy at retail outlets or through the mail.
 (See next question for where to get a test kit.)
 EPA recommends placing the radon kit in the lowest lived-in level of the home.
 Follow the instructions that come with the test kit.
 After the test is complete, you send it to the manufacturer for analysis.

 The quickest way to test is with a short-term test.
 These devices remain in the home for two to 90 days.